jaljo/articles/text-editor/text-editor-002-en.md

-We're also hooking into the [component's lifecycles](https://reactjs.org/docs/react-component.html#the-component-lifecycle) using the [react-functional-lifecycle](https://github.com/Aloompa/react-functional-lifecycle) library to dispatch redux actions when the component is mounted and will be unmounted :
+We're also hooking into the [component's lifecycles](https://reactjs.org/docs/react-component.html#the-component-lifecycle) using the [react-functional-lifecycle](https://github.com/Aloompa/react-functional-lifecycle) library to dispatch redux actions when the component is mounted and will be unmounted:

-- `didMount` : dispatches an `INITIALIZE` action for the main text editor to indicate when it is ready.
+- `didMount`: dispatches an `INITIALIZE` action for the main text editor to indicate when it is ready.
 An epic is listening to this event and register events listeners on the `window.mousedown` event.
-This action only has to be dispatched once in the case where there are multiple text editor instances on the same page.
+This action only has to be dispatched once when there are multiple text editor instances on the same page.
 The `window.mousedown` listener is used to hide paragraph and text toolboxes when we click outside of a text editor.
-- `willUnmount` : dispatches the `CLEAR` action for the main text editor when it will be unmounted.
+- `willUnmount`: dispatches the `CLEAR` action for the main text editor when it will be unmounted.
 This action is observed by the same epic to unregister the `window.mousedown` event listener.